expo/expo/docs/pages/versions/unversioned/sdk/filesystem.md

 #### Returns

-Returns a Promise that resolves to the number of bytes available on the internal disk.
+Returns a Promise that resolves to the number of bytes available on the internal disk, or Javascript's [`MAX_SAFE_INTEGER`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number/MAX_SAFE_INTEGER) if the capacity is greater than 2<sup>53</sup> - 1 bytes.

 ### `FileSystem.getTotalDiskCapacityAsync()`